Installing SPEC CPU2006 Under Microsoft Windows

 Introduction

-The SPEC CPU2006 suite has been tested under Unix, Linux, Mac OS X and Windows XP systems.
+The SPEC CPU2006 suite has been tested under Unix, Linux, Mac OS X and Windows systems.
 Your DVD can be installed under many operating systems.

 Reminder: the SPEC license allows you to install on multiple systems as you may wish within your institution; but you may not share the software with the public.